Dr Lindsay Hallam

 Lindsay has researched extensively in the area of horror studies, exploring many different areas to do with the body, gender, trauma, national identity, colonialism, and race, applying different theoretical methodologies across different media forms.
 She has been published in several peer-reviewed journal and edited collections on topics such as female vampires, torture porn and post-9/11 trauma, desktop horror, mad science films, Italian horror, Australian eco-horror, and the television series Twin Peaks.

-To see the full list of Lindsay's publications, visit Lindsay's profile at UEL Academia.
+To see the full list of Lindsay's publications, visit Lindsay's personal website.

 TEACHING